Shr3y4sm/PharmaGuard_NullPoint/README.md

 # PharmaGuard_NullPoint
-an AI-powered web application that analyzes patient genetic data (VCF files) and drug names to predict personalized pharmacogenomic risks and provide clinically actionable recommendations with LLM-generated explanations.
+An AI-powered web application that analyzes patient genetic data (VCF files) and drug names to predict personalized pharmacogenomic risks and provide clinically actionable recommendations with LLM-generated explanations.